mrdk/mind/doc/streams.rst

 .. word:: line#		( -- addr ) |K|, "line-number"

-      Address of the current line number in the current stream.
+   Address of the current line number in the current file stream.
 The first line of a file has the number 1.

 .. word:: do-stream |K|

-      Execute the code in the current input stream.
+   Execute the code in the current file stream.

 .. word:: >infile	( tstream -- addr ) |K|, "to-infile"